Sexual Dysfunction in Women

-Sexual dysfunction is a complex disorder that prevents a woman from feeling satisfied after sexual activities, it affects lots of women in Edmonton.
+Sexual dysfunction is a complex disorder that prevents a woman from feeling satisfied after sexual activities; it affects lots of women in Edmonton.
 Also, it includes experiencing difficulty during four phases of the sexual response cycle.
-The phases include excitement, plateau, orgasm or resolution.
+The stages include excitement, plateau, orgasm or resolution.

 Sexual dysfunction prevents partners from enjoying satisfaction from their sexual intercourse.
-During a phase, any difficulty experienced may hinder satisfaction.
+During a phase, any difficulty experienced may hinder fulfillment.
 As a result, it leaves partners dissatisfied and tensed.

 What does research say?